A PAC-Bayesian Link Between Generalisation and Flat Minima: Reaching a flat minimum allows Poincaré posteriors to generalise well

-\end{corollary} Proof is deferred to \Cref{sec:proof_poincaré_pacb}.
-Corollary \ref{cor:poincaré_pacb} states that, if $\Q$ reached a flat minimum (meaning $\|\nabla_h\ell\|$ is small), and this minimum is robust to the training dataset (meaning $\|\nabla_\z\ell\|$ is small), then a fast rate is attainable while only requiring an upper bound on $\Risk_\D(\Q)$.
-This conclusion holds when $\D$ \Poinc, encompassing the case of Gaussian mixtures \citep{schlichting2019poinc}, which can approximate any smooth density \citep[as recalled in][]{gat2022grad}.
-However, the Poincaré constant of a general mixture is not known, and the upper bound of \citet{schlichting2019poinc} scales with the number of components, involving potentially high $\chi^2$ divergences.\\
+\end{restatable} {}The proof is deferred to \Cref{sec:proof-poincare-pacb}. \Cref{cor:poincare-pacb} states that if $\Q$ reaches a flat minimum (meaning $\|\nabla_h\ell(h,\z)\|$ is small) and this minimum is robust to the training dataset (meaning $\|\nabla_\z\ell(h,\z)\|$ is small), then a time-uniform estimation bound is attainable with small $\varepsilon_m$, requiring only an upper bound on $\Risk_\D(\Q)$.
+The assumption of small $\|\nabla_\z\ell(h,\z)\|$ can be attained with algorithms such as Sharpness-Aware Minimisation \citep{foret2021sharpness}.
+Another lead would be to focus on specific predictors where this gradient is directly controlled, as in Lipschitz neural networks training or in adversarial robustness training \citep{madry2018deep,li2019prevent}. \\ \Cref{cor:poincare-pacb} holds when $\D$ is $\Poinc(c_\P)$, encompassing the case of Gaussian mixtures \citep{schlichting2019poincare}, which can approximate any smooth density \citep[as recalled in][]{gat2022importance}.
+However, the Poincaré constant of a general mixture is unknown, and the upper bound of \citet{schlichting2019poincare} scales with the number of components, involving potentially high $\chi^2$ divergences.\\